Stevenson, Washington

-Stevenson is a city in the Columbia River Gorge National Scenic Area along the Columbia River in Skamania County, Washington, United States.
-It is the county seat of Skamania County and home to the Skamania County Court House and Sheriff's Office.
-The population was 1,465 at the 2010 census, a 22% increase over 2000.
+Stevenson is a city along the Columbia River in Skamania County, Washington, United States.
+It is the county seat of Skamania County and part of the Portland metropolitan area.
+The city also lies within the Columbia River Gorge National Scenic Area and is across the river from Cascade Locks, Oregon.
+The population was 1,491 at the 2020 census.

-Stevenson is home to the Columbia Gorge Interpretive Center, which focuses on several tribes that were once located near the Columbia River.
+Stevenson is home to the Columbia Gorge Museum, which interprets the natural and cultural heritage of the Columbia River Gorge, and Skamania Lodge, a luxury resort.

 History

 Stevenson is named for early settler George H. Stevenson.
 The Stevenson family, who settled in the Gorge in the 1800s from Missouri, founded the town of Stevenson on the old Shepard donation land claim.
 Under the auspices of the Stevenson Land Company, George Stevenson purchased the original townsite for $24,000 in 1893, building the town along the lower flat near the river.
 Settlers expanded the original dock to serve the daily arrivals of sternwheelers unloading passengers, cargo and loading logs.

 In 1893, in a dispute over rental fees, an unknown crew transported the county records from the town of Cascades to Stevenson.
 Stevenson became the county seat of Skamania overnight.
 Stevenson was officially incorporated on December 16, 1907.
-In 1908 the Spokane, Portland & Seattle Railroad arrived, pushing the town up the hill away from the river.
+In 1908 the Spokane, Portland and Seattle Railway arrived, pushing the town up the hill away from the river.
 Streets were graded, wooden sidewalks constructed and the city asked residents to keep their cows from roaming the streets.